jasprt/UPSTAC_Week3/README.md

 3. Make sure you start the UI Application separately.
 4. Make sure to keep the DB up before starting the springBoot Application.
 5. Make sure to add the correct schema defined in application.properties in MYSQL.

+# Use the start_UPSTAC.bat file to launch the DB, UI and the springboot application (Note: Make sure to edit the correct directories where the project is located before running it)